11 minute read

 Google is your new home page.
 When a brand dominates their own search engine results, it sends trust signals to prospective customers.
 Control of the many aspects of search results such as Knowledge Panel, carousel images, location information, Google posts, social media posts, and more not only provides brands with the ability to showcase why they're great, it also enables a company to keep competitors from sharing their online brand-space.
 This article discusses many of the ways brands can control how they're seen online.

-Search engines no longer want to be just a directory.
+Search engines are more than just a directory.
 They want to solve problems directly.
 Less people click on a brand's main website today, instead opting for information shortcuts provided by Google or Bing.

-In the past, your home page used to be your home page.
+In the past, your home page used to be just that -- your home page.
 Today, your new home page is Google.
 You want to make sure that all of your important information is displayed on Google's first page so that your customers and prospects can see it.
 The problem is, brands cannot control Google to the extent they can their website.
 Further, Google doesn’t necessarily reflect a company’s values.
 Unless a company gets control of their search profile (what is seen on the first page of search results), brand sentiment can be damaged - possibly costing a company thousands or millions of dollars per year in lost revenue.

 This article outlines the things that make the most difference in search results.
 Put another way: Do this, and your branded results will improve.